parme72/bloomberg-service-1/README.md

 ## Launching the Service

-Inlude the following services declaration in the application manifest:
+Include the following services declaration in the application manifest:

 ```
 "services": [